VANIMEHTA/ChicagoListingsAnalysis/README.md

 # ChicagoListingsAnalysis
-This is project to perform basic analysis on Chicago Listings dataset available on airbnb
+This is a project to perform basic analysis on Chicago Listings dataset available on airbnb.